ThatFruedDued/kahoot-smasher/README.md

 # ThatFruedDued Kahoot!
 Scripts

+# Notice

+These scripts haven't worked in like 3 years so trying to use them is just a waste of time.
+They are also obfuscated because I was overprotective of my scripts back when I made these and decided to do that, so you can't really learn much from them.
+I also don't really have time to update these to working versions so it won't ever be fixed.

 ## Kahoot!
 Smasher

 Join Kahoot! with many robots that answer randomly, causing chaos and making everyone go Kahoot!s.